A Matter of Life and Death (film): Cast

-Goring was offered the role of the Conductor, but insisted that he wanted to play Peter instead; however, Powell and Pressburger were set on Niven playing the part, and eventually told Goring that the Conductor was his only choice: if he turned it down, they would approach Peter Ustinov to play the part.
+Goring was offered the role of Conductor 71, but insisted that he wanted to play Peter instead; however, Powell and Pressburger were set on Niven playing the part, and eventually told Goring that the Conductor was his only choice; if he turned it down, they would approach Peter Ustinov to play the part.

 Powell and Pressburger went to Hollywood to cast the role of June with no possible actress in mind except, possibly, Betty Field, who was in a play in New York at the time.
 The suggestion of Kim Hunter came from Alfred Hitchcock, who had recently used her to read lines from behind the camera for Ingrid Bergman's screen test for Spellbound.
-Hunter had stage experience and had been under contract to David O. Selznick for two years.
+Hunter had stage experience and had been under contract to producer David O. Selznick for two years.
 Powell and Pressburger decided that she was right for the part almost immediately on their first meeting, and arranged with Selznick to use her.

 Michael Trubshawe was an old drinking buddy of Niven's and he was given a cameo in this picture by Niven.